Indefatigable Residencies: Chris Cutler, 11-16. March, kuda.org and CK13

 Chris Cutler is a percussionist, composer, songwriter and theorist in the field of music.
 Among the many engagements best known are those with experimental group Henry Cow, as well as the Art Bears, News From Babel, Cassiber, The (ec) Nudes, P53, The Science Group, Pere Ubu...
 Pursuing music over four decades Cutler can be heard on more than a hundred music releases.
 Among the many collaborations may highlight those with John Rose, Fred Frith, Zeena Parkins, Iancu Dumitrescu, Peter Blegvad and Stevan Kovacs Tickmayer, etc.

 Cutler also founded and runs the independent label and distribution service ReR/Recommended Records.
-In the field of music theory he deals with the avant-garde, popular music, technology, improvisation, problem of using other people's music when composing.
+In the field of music theory he deals with the avant-garde, popular music, technology, improvisation, the problem of using other people's music when composing.
 In addition to writing essays and articles, Cutler and invited as a lecturer (in Moscow, London, Berlin, Montréal, Belgrade and other cities).

 He is editor of the New Music magazine Unfiled and author of the book File Under Popular (1983), a collection of theoretical and critical writings on music.
 Together with members of Henry Cow initiated movement Rock in Opposition through which articulates the requirements for resistance against the music industry for sake of promoting the work of marginalized musical collectives whose music did not enter the radar of commercial music companies because it was based on experimentation and improvisation.
-Since 2012 realizes a series of lecturesProbes within which to explore the history of music from the perspective of development of music production to web radio program MACBA Museum of Barcelona.
+Since 2012 realizes a series of lecturesProbes within which to explore the history of music from the perspective of the development of music production to web radio program MACBA Museum of Barcelona.

 RWM - Radio Web MACBA: